johanna-einsiedler/SoDaOps/reports/README.md

 >
 > Answer:

-Yes, our workflow did include branches and pull requests.
-Initially, we all created personal branches to work on.
-In the end, however, we mostly worked on the main branch since we were anyways in close communication all the time.
+Yes, our workflow did include branches but not pull requests.
+Initially, we all created personal branches to work on, which we mainly worked on and pushed to main.
+We originally implemented branch protection rules, but due to the rapid development pace at the beginning of a project, this was too cumbersome.
 However, especially for larger coding projects were it is much harder to maintain an overview of who is working on what, branches in combination with pull requests and a list of required test that need to be passed before a merge is enabled, are definitely helpful to make sure it doesn't get all messy.
+Due to GCP authorization, we created a forked GitHub repo where we implement CI and CI/CD pipelines with cloudbuild triggers on CI and CI/CD branches.
+Here we would create branch protection rules such as requiring review and passing tests before allowing merging.

 ### Question 10